 It’s quite shocking when you were born, you grew up, and you spent your whole life in a multicultural country.
 But it’s less surprising when you remind yourself that in some areas on Earth, there are no black people.
 This means if you look different, either being black, white, or anything else, you’re gonna get a lot of attention.
 In India, I saw the locals constantly asking a blonde girl to get a picture with her.

 It’s quite funny when you think about it, the locals who want to get a picture with you.
 That’s what I call traveling while black!
 Grown up adults become big kids and keep staring at you.
 It’s not racism, just curiosity.
 They’re not used to see black people (or white people, etc…).
-On TV, on the internet, in the magazines yeah, but with their own eyes, in the eyes!?
+On TV, on the internet, in the magazines yeah, but with their own eyes, in the street!?
 The “rarer” you are, the more people will stare at you.
 In Central Asia, a lively restaurant got more silent than a cathedral in a few seconds when I got in.
 Every single person was staring at me!

-Actually, some people content themselves with a fascinated stare, others come closer to you, some of them greet you and exchange a few words with you, the most audacious touch your skin… It didn’t happen to me but several black girls talked about people touching their hair, too!
+Actually, some people content themselves with a fascinated stare, others come closer to you, some of them greet you and exchange a few words with you, the most audacious ones touch your skin… It didn’t happen to me but several black girls talked about people touching their hair, too!
 Like curious infants discovering the world!
 Oh and inevitably, at some point, the question will come up “Can I get a picture with you?“

 Once again, it may seem incongruous coming from them, but as I said earlier, some of them never saw nor interacted with black people their whole life.
 Therefore they’re curious but above all, they want to immortalize this magic moment.
 Yeah, they want to prove their friends they saw a black person in the flesh.
 I’m imagining the conversation “Hey!
 I ran into a black guy in the street today!”
 “Come on, stop lying!
 We just see them on TV!”
 “I swear I saw one a few hours ago!
 Look, we even took a picture together!”
 “Oh wooow you were right!“

 Therefore I posed hundreds of times with locals, in Iran, Bangladesh, Moldova, Armenia, Kazakhstan… I’m probably on numerous Facebook and Instagram accounts of people I don’t even know!
 I guess that’s part of the game.
 I know a black girl who was constantly called out for pictures in Mexico and Argentina.
-I was a bit suprised, I didn’t know it also happened in those countries.
+I was a bit surprised, I didn’t know it also happened in those countries.

 Since they’re not used to interact with black people, some locals wanna ask if they can get a picture with you, but they’re hesitating.
 They don’t know how you’re gonna react.
 They stay a few yards away, watching you.
 Another braver person sees me, and asks for a picture.
 Seeing I’m complying, dozens of people come out of nowhere and also want to get a picture!